Southern California is known primarily for its sunny weather, soft sandy beaches, tall palm trees and laid-back lifestyle.

 We’re starting in Los Angeles but feel free to start anywhere you like along the route.

-Eaton Canyon Falls is a stunning waterfall located in the city of Pasadena.
+Trail Canyon Falls is a beautiful hidden waterfall located in the Angeles National Forest, near the community of Tujunga.

 2. Cooper Canyon Falls